Ashraful-Mijan/Fixer-Buddies/README.md

 # Fixer Buddies

-Fixer Buddies is a single-page website where users can booking service to repair pars of laptop and desktop computer like RAM , HDD, Processor, Display Repair aaa
+Fixer Buddies is a single-page website where users can booking service to repair pars of laptop and desktop computer like RAM , HDD, Processor, Display Repair.

 Fixer Buddies [Live-Website](https://fixer-buddies.web.app/)